Azure/k8s-infra/spec/type_references_and_ownership.md

 - Provide automatic ownership and garbage collection (using [Kubernetes garbage collection](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/)) where appropriate (e.g. ResourceGroup as an owner of all the resources inside of it)
   - Ideally ResourceGroup is handled the same as other owners and isn't special cased.
-- Define how Kubernetes interacts with Azure resources not created/managed by Kubernetes, for example resources which were created prior to the customer onboarding to the Azure Service Operator.
+- Define how Kubernetes interacts with Azure resources _not_ created/managed by Kubernetes, for example resources which were created prior to the customer onboarding to the Azure Service Operator.
-- References should be extensible to work across multiple subscriptions, although initially we may not support that.
+- References should be extensible to work across multiple Azure subscriptions, although initially we may not support that.

 ## Non-goals
-- Managing ownership for resources/resource hierarchies that are not managed (were not created) by the service operator.
+- Managing ownership for resources/resource hierarchies that were not created by the service operator.
-  While this proposal allows references to point to resources not managed by the service operator, the consequence of that is that the operator is not watching/monitoring the resource in question and as such cannot propagate deletes.
-Put another way: The entire resource hierarchy must exist _in Kubernetes_ for us to manage ownership/object lifecycles.
+  While this proposal allows references to point to external resources not managed by the service operator, the operator is not watching/monitoring the resource in question and as such cannot propagate deletes.
+Put another way: for the operator to manage ownership/object lifecycles, the entire resource hierarchy must exist _within Kubernetes_.
 If only part of the resource hierarchy is managed by the service operator, only those parts can have their lifecycles managed.

 ## Different kinds of resource relationships in Azure